What's Included

 Bigge Island’s Indigenous name is Wuuyuru, and the Indigenous Group of the area is the Wunambal people.

-King Cascade is a classically beautiful terraced waterfall and i ...
+King Cascade is a classically beautiful terraced waterfall ...

 King Cascade is a classically beautiful terraced waterfall and is one of the most photographed waterfalls in the Kimberley.
 Falling from a considerable height and around 50m across, water tumbles down a staggered terrace of Kimberley sandstone.
 Layer upon layer of ochre-hued and blackened rock sprouts grasses, mosses and ferns in a sort of lushly vegetated hanging garden.